PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 The [hardened memory allocator (hardened_malloc)](https://github.com/GrapheneOS/hardened_malloc) from GrapheneOS can be used on general Linux distributions, though [only for some programs](https://www.kicksecure.com/wiki/Hardened_Malloc).

 On Fedora and Red Hat Enterprise Linux, SecureBlue provides a [copr repository](https://copr.fedorainfracloud.org/coprs/secureblue/hardened_malloc/) with both `x86_64` and `aarch64` architecture support.
 Divested Computing Group has a [similar build](https://github.com/divestedcg/rpm-hardened_malloc) for Fedora, but with only `x86_64` support.
-Using SecureBlue's repository is preferable, the Divested repo is known to [block certain IP addresses](https://grapheneos.social/@Tommy/112274772803550392).
+Using SecureBlue's repository is preferable, the Divested repository is known to [block certain IP addresses](https://grapheneos.social/@Tommy/112274772803550392).

 On Arch-based systems, hardened_malloc is [available through the AUR](https://wiki.archlinux.org/title/Security#Hardened_malloc).